Your Way's Better: Composition and lyrics

 "Your Way's Better" was both written and produced by Forrest Frank and Pera Krstajić.
 The song is composed in the key of G with a tempo of 73 beats per minute.
 At 2:05, the key is raised by a semitone into the key of Ab.

 In an interview with Billboard, when asked about the inspiration behind the song, Frank said:

 I was having a hard day and had gone for a drive.
 I remember pulling into my neighborhood and that chorus came spilling out.
 It was just a prayer that ended up having a melody with it.
 I recorded a voice memo of it on my phone and didn’t do anything with it for a few months.
 Then, backstage at [Frank’s 2024 Child of God tour], I pulled out my laptop and produced the beat for it.
 Then, my producer friend PERA came out to a session and we were jamming on this song and I said, “What if you play something kind of somber?”
 He starts playing it, and I freestyled the melody [and] some of the words that ended up on the track.

 "Your Way's Better" reflects the genres of pop, hip hop, and gospel.

 Accolades

-At the 2025 GMA Dove Awards, "Your Way's Better" was won the award for Pop/Contemporary Recorded Song of the Year.
+At the 2025 GMA Dove Awards, "Your Way's Better" won the award for Pop/Contemporary Recorded Song of the Year.